 This article shows you how to implement the Modern Web App pattern.
 The Modern Web App pattern defines how you should modernize web apps in the cloud and introduce a service-oriented architecture.
-The Modern Web App pattern provides prescriptive architecture, code, and configuration guidance that aligns with the principles of the Well-Architected Framework (WAF) and builds on the Reliable Web App pattern.
+The Modern Web App pattern provides prescriptive architecture, code, and configuration guidance that aligns with the principles of the Azure Well-Architected Framework and builds on the Reliable Web App pattern.

 Why use the Modern Web App pattern?